jokio/games-integration/README.md

 Jok Games Integration
 =====================
-In 5 minute - You will have 5 games integrated in your portal, it's super easy!
+In 5 minute - You will have 5 online games integrated in your portal, it's super easy!
 Just follow the documentation.

 Basic
 =====